EzeChinedumUchenna/http-echo-project/README.md

 ## Conclusion
 This CI/CD pipeline streamlines the development process by automating code integration, testing, and deployment.
 By incorporating tools like Jenkins, SonarQube, Docker, Azure Container Registry, Argo CD, and Kubernetes, we ensure high-quality code and efficient application deployment.
 For the configuration and integration see COMMAND file in this repo

-__NEXT:__ To nsure the integration of a monitoring systems to oversee workload metrics and application availability.
+__NEXT:__ To integrate a monitoring systems to oversee workload metrics and application availability.
 Failure to do so may result in unaddressed risks to operational stability and performance.